Action of free fermions on Symmetric Functions

-The irreducible $B$-module structure of the fermionic space allows to deal with a wealth of related situation in mathematical physics: soliton equations, the celebrated Kadomtsev-Petshiasvili (KP) Hierarchy, bosonic vertex operators representation of infinite dimensional Lie algebras, representation theory of Kac-Moody algebras.
+\claim{} From a representation-theoretic perspective, the boson-fermion correspondence -- first introduced in quantum field theory (see, e.g., \cite{FrenkQFT})-- is merely an isomorphism between two modules over the infinite-dimensional Heisenberg algebra (see e.g. \cite[Section~1]{SavageBF} for a concise enlightening overview).
+The former, the bosonic Fock space, is $B[q, q^{-1}]$, where $B$ is the free polynomial algebra generated by infinitely many indeterminates $(x_1,x_2,\ldots)$ (the bosonic Fock space in charge $0$), whereas the latter, the {\em fermionic} one, is usually understood as the linear span of the so-called charged partitions, which in turns can be thought of as monomials of a semi-infinite exterior power of an infinite dimensional vector space $V$ (see \cite{Tingley, KacPet, LicAsA} and also \cite[Section~4.1]{SDIWP}).
+In charge zero, the boson-fermion correspondence maps a basis element of $B$, parametrized by a partition, to an infinite exterior monomial attached to the same partition (see e.g. \cite[Theorem 6.1] {KacRaRoz}).
+The irreducible $B$-module structure of the fermionic space allows to deal with a wealth of related situations in mathematical physics and in (algebraic) geometry.
+Geometric realization of the fermionic Fock spaces and Clifford and Heisenberg operators, after Nakajima and Grojnowskij, are faced e.g. in \cite{SavageBF}, also in connection with the geometry of moduli spaces of framed torsion-free sheaves as in \cite{LicAsA}.
+From the mathematical physics point of view, one must mention soliton equations, the celebrated Kadomtsev-Petshiasvili (KP) hierarchy, the bosonic vertex operators representation of infinite dimensional Lie algebras \cite{DJKM01,jimbomiwa} { and Jing's article \cite{Jing}}, not to speak about the representation theory of Kac--Moody algebras.